nihal111/nihal111.github.io/_posts/2018-07-16-mercari-internship.markdown

 - Mercari
 - internship
 ---
-I'm back in Mumbai as I write this recap blog post describing my summer spent in the heart of Tokyo, during my internship at Mercari.
-This blog post is going to be specific to my internship.
-I've written about my travelling experiences in a [different post](https://nihal111.github.io/2018/07/09/japan-lookback.html).
+I'm back in Mumbai as I write this recap of my summer spent in the heart of Tokyo, interning at Mercari.
+This post covers the internship itself; I've written about the travelling adventures [separately](https://nihal111.github.io/2018/07/09/japan-lookback.html).

 ## About Mercari

-Mercari is a CtoC marketplace startup that was founded in 2013.
-Their main product is the Mercari CtoC marketplace app.
-In just 5 years, the company has skyrocketed to become Japan's largest community-driven marketplace.
-The company also gained the pre-IPO unicorn status, being a privately held company valued over $1 billion.
-This was before the company went public this June on the Toyko Stock Exchange’s Mothers Market, during my stay there.
+Mercari is a C2C marketplace startup founded in 2013.
+In just 5 years, it skyrocketed to become Japan’s largest community-driven marketplace, earning pre-IPO unicorn status with a valuation over $1 billion.
+The company went public in June on the Tokyo Stock Exchange’s Mothers Market -- right during my stay there.
+Quite the timing.

 ## The Office